brotherbodhi/MiSTer-FPGA-Wallpapers/README.md

 # MiSTer-FPGA-Wallpapers
 1920x1080 Wallpapers for MiSTer FPGA

 Here are some wallpapers I have been making for the MiSTer.
 I am a big fan of the project and wanted to contribute to the community in some way.
 Hopefully you can get some enjoyment out of these.
 I will be adding more as time goes on.

-My main priority is to make some Sega themed ones next.
+I have been informed that the white "cut out" area may not line up correctly with the MiSTer menu on some displays, as the menu size changes depending on resolution.
+If you experience this issue and the menu does not line up correctly, I have created another folder specifically for wallpapers that do not have the menu area cut out.
+Unfortunately I do not have as many wallpapers for this, as many of the original .psd files were lost when my drive failed.
+I was able to recover some of them but not the full amount.
+Moving forward I will upload two versions of each wallpaper I make - one with the menu cut out (how I prefer to use them on my own set up) and one without the menu cut out (for those who need it).

 [How to Change Your MiSTer Wallpaper](https://github.com/MiSTer-devel/Main_MiSTer/wiki/Customizing#to-add-a-background-image)